denvermccarthy/javascriptday2/README.md

 ## Making a plan

+## Denver and Brenden plan

+1. create a roster of people in data.js acp
+2. in index.html, create a select dropdown menu with options acp
+3. in index.html, create classes and ids
+acp
+4. create div display
+acp
+5. import people from data.js, test
+acp
+6. in app.js, create element variables from html with query selector acp, test

+7. create an event listener

+8. create renderPerson function

+9. create if else statement that

 1. **Make a drawing of your app.
 Simple "wireframes"**
 1. **Once you have a drawing, name the HTML elements you'll need to realize your vision**
 1. **For each HTML element ask: Why do I need this?**